The Wildlife Predator Compensation Program provides compensation to ranchers whose livestock are killed or injured by wildlife predators.

 - When preying on domestic livestock, wolves generally prey on cattle and, on occasion, will prey on sheep.

-How do I know if a bear attacked my livestock?
+How to know if a bear attacked livestock

 - Injuries are most often to the withers, spine, neck and skull.